Sl1ckThread/SiakJover/README.md

 ### 3. Configure the `config.txt` File

-   Open the `config.txt` file and update it with your username, password, and subject codes
+   Open the `config.txt` file and update it with your username, password, and subject codes.
+You can find it by going to the directory path stated on the terminal